lilchim/sgnome-main/docs/ARCHITECTURE.md

 - **Pin Generation**:
   Each service generates pins relevant to its node type, aggregating from providers as needed.
 This includes generating pins about itself (building out content, informational pins) AND providing links from a foreign domain to it's domain (expandable pins).
 It's valid to call PlayerService.GeneratePins(LibraryNode library), with the expectation that the service provides pins linking the given LibraryNode to PlayerNodes.

+- **Domain Services always generate pins targeting a Node of its own Domain**

 - **No Cross-Domain Node Creation**:
   Services never create or resolve nodes outside their domain.
   (e.g., PlayerService never creates a LibraryNode.)

 ---